-Unburdened by school work and pressures children often feel freer, have more energy and are sometimes looking for activities to alleviate boredom.
-Some will test the boundaries while for others their more carefree behaviour will seem to be a challenge to parental authority.
-For older children Summer is the time they are most vulnerable to starting to engage in risk taking behaviour such as alcohol and drug usage.
+Unburdened by school work and pressures, children often feel more free, have more energy, and are sometimes looking for activities to alleviate boredom.
+Some will test the boundaries, while, for others, their more carefree behaviour will seem to be a challenge to parental authority.
+For older children summer is the time they are most vulnerable to starting to engage in risk-taking behaviour such as alcohol and drug usage.

 1. Praising and rewarding good behaviour and ignoring poor behaviour

 Praising behaviour we want to encourage will result in our child engaging in this behaviour.
 Ignored behaviour usually disappears over time.

 For example, ignore common problematic behaviour such as:

 - fighting about having to come home at a particular time.